 Jenna, in November 2014 said: “Love this tricycle.
 We even take it places like a stroller because our 15 month old really likes to “drive” it around.
 We receive lots of compliments and questions about where we got it when we are out and about.
 It’s nice because the adult handles override the child steering.”

-Some parents commented that weighing 16 pounds, makes it’s on the heavier side.
+Negatives?
+Some parents commented that the 16-pound weight places it on the heavier side.

 The Schwinn Skip Toddler Balance Bike is constructed with a durable steel frame and features a BMX look.
-It has a low center of gravity to help your child find their sense of balance — the ideal balance bike for 2 year olds.
+It has a low center of gravity that helps your child find their sense of balance — the ideal balance bike for 2 year olds.

 The seat height is fully adjustable to suit your toddler as they grow.
 It further features two 12-inch spoked mag wheels that are fitted with tires.

-To make steering easier, the bike features a ball-bearing headset and chrome-finished handlebars.
+To make steering easier, the bike features a ball-bearing headset and for looks, check out the chrome-finished handlebars.